title: How and Why to Complete Your Kuknos.toml

 Suggested

-• Your organization’s official Github account (ORG_GITHUB).
+- Your organization’s official Github account (

-• Your organization’s official Keybase account (ORG_KEYBASE).
+).
 Your Keybase account should contain

 proof of ownership of any public online accounts you list here, including your organization’s

-• Your organization’s official Twitter handle (ORG_TWITTER).
+domain. - Your organization’s official Twitter handle (

-• A description of your organization (ORG_DESCRIPTION).
+).
 This is fairly open-ended, and you can

 write as much as you want.
 It’s a great place to distinguish yourself by describing what it is